Manvith-Reddy06/Blogging-Platform/README.md

 This platform includes a wide range of features, covering core functionalities as well as advanced bonus features.

 ### Core Features
-- **User Authentication**: Secyure and simple sign-in/sign-out with Google, powered by Supabase Auth.
+- **User Authentication**: Secure and simple sign-in/sign-out with Google, powered by Supabase Auth.
 - **CRUD for Blogs**:
   - **Create**: A dedicated page to write and publish new blog posts.
   - **Read**: A clean, full-screen view for reading blog posts.